Annual Security Report

 In accordance with the Clery Act, Goucher College publishes an annual security report disclosing campus security policies and three years of selected crime statistics, as well as information about crimes that might pose a threat to the community, basic rights that must be accorded to victims of sexual assault, relationship violence and stalking, and the college policy regarding alcoholic beverages and substance abuse.
 A printed copy of the report is available, upon request, at the Office of Campus Safety.
 Goucher's Annual Security Report includes the Fire Safety Report.

-Goucher asks all employees who witness, learn of or hear about a Clery Act crime* to contact the office of public safety and report what happened and where it happened; you may identify the victim or keep the victim’s identity confidential.
+Goucher asks all employees who witness, learn of or hear about a Clery Act crime* to contact the office of campus safety and report what happened and where it happened; you may identify the victim or keep the victim’s identity confidential.
 Note that pastoral counselors and professional counselors are not required to report crimes unless they have a legal obligation to report a particular crime.

 - Just get the facts; you are not a detective and should not investigate the crime.

 - Don’t worry about categorizing the crime – campus safety will do that.